Gyumeijie/code-sinppets.JS/README.md

 # code-sinppets.JS
-[LTB] A collection of commonly-used and well-tested javascript code snippets
+A collection of commonly-used and well-tested javascript code snippets.